A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Study design

 where $m$ is the total number of faults, $t$ is a test case among $s_e$ and $v$ its execution verdict, either 0 or 1.

-Both APFD and NRPA metrics are suitable to measure the accuracy of a prioritization technique.
 However, NRPA can be misleading in the presence of failures as it treats all test cases the same regardless of their execution verdict.
-In \cite{bagherzadeh2021reinforcement}, the authors show that NRPA values contradict APFD values for some datasets, therefore recommending the use of APFD metric to measure how well a certain ranking can reveal faults early.
+Bagherzadeh et al.\cite{bagherzadeh2021reinforcement} show that NRPA values contradict APFD values for some datasets, therefore recommending the use of APFD metric to measure how well a certain ranking can reveal faults early.
+Both APFD and NRPA metrics are suitable to measure the accuracy of the DRL ranking strategy, and are calculated during testing after the agent is trained.

+\textbf{Training time:} We collect the time consumed by the DRL agents to train their policy, which lasts for 200 episodes, for the pairwise and pointwise strategies.

+\textbf{Prediction time:} For both pointwise and pairwise ranking models, we measured the time consumed by the DRL agents to rank a set of test cases.